Netsaken/UMSL-CS-4760-Project/README.txt

     3/28, 4/28, 7/27, 5/28, 6/28, 2/28, 5/28, 2/28, 5/28
     39 / 251 = 15.54% of Processes adopted by Init

-5. Even though it's just printing out the processes, it's printing them out in a slightly different order each time.
-Also, only the last iteration prints out PPIDs of '1'.
+5. Every time it prints out the processes, it's printing them out in a slightly different order each time.
+Only the last iteration prints out PPIDs of '1'.